I know what you’re thinking...

 How to Save Your Marriage – The Experts Weigh-In

-Since my professional training and expertise is in helping couples peacefully and respectfully separate, and not in keeping them together, I needed some input from those who know best how to save a marriage on the brink of divorce.
+Since my professional training and expertise is in helping couples peacefully and respectfully separate and/or end their marriage, I needed some input from those who know best how to save a marriage on the brink of divorce.

 So I assembled a list of expert North American marriage counselors, couples therapists, social workers and other related mental health professionals (to whom I am extremely grateful for their generosity of both time and spirit) and posed the following question: